 A bulging forehead vein may develop from a tension headache.
 Tension headaches are the most common type of headache, which occur because of tightness in the muscles of the shoulders, scalp, or jaw.

 Hormone changes during pregnancy can lead to higher blood volume, which may result in enlarged veins.

 Progesterone levels increase during pregnancy.
 Progesterone thickens the uterine lining, preparing the uterus to receive a fertilized egg.
 Progestin also dilates or expands the blood vessels, which may make them appear larger under the skin.

 According to the National Institutes of Health (NIH), progesterone levels are ten times higher in females who are pregnant than those who are not.

 Spending too much time in the sun can damage skin tissue and veins.

-Spider veins refer to small red, blue, or purple lines that appear right below the surface of the skin.
-These lines indicate broken veins, and they can develop anywhere on the body, including the face.
+Spider veins refer to small red, blue, or purple lines that appear right below the skin’s surface.
+These lines indicate broken veins, which can develop anywhere on the body, including the face.